-- (1) Reflects payments made pursuant to the Company's cash-based incentive compensation program discussed more thoroughly under the section of this Proxy Statement captioned "Compensation Discussion and Analysis". - (2) Reflects the dollar amount at the market value on the grant date of each year in which restricted stock awards were granted under the Long Term Incentive Plan, as discussed more thoroughly under the section of this Proxy Statement captioned "Compensation Discussion and Analysis".
-Each award vests three years following the date of grant. - (3) Includes contributions to the Company's defined contribution profit sharing and 401(k) plan and certain life insurance premiums paid by the Company for the benefit of the Named Executive Officer as follows:
+- Reflects payments made pursuant to the Company's cash-based incentive compensation program discussed more thoroughly under the section of this Proxy Statement captioned "Compensation Discussion and Analysis". - (2) Reflects the dollar amount at the market value on the grant date of each year in which restricted stock awards were granted under the Long Term Incentive Plan, as discussed more thoroughly under the section of this Proxy Statement captioned "Compensation Discussion and Analysis".
+Each award vests three years following the date of grant, except for Lars Eller's stock awards which vest on the one year anniversary date of his employment with the Company. - (3) Includes contributions by the Company to the Company's defined contribution profit sharing and 401(k) plan, certain life insurance premiums paid by the Company for the benefit of the Named Executive Officer, and with respect to Mr. Eller only, amounts paid pursuant to a monthly automobile allowance, as follows: